cuckoosandbox/cuckoo/docs/book/src/usage/utilities.rst

 Processing Utility
 ==================

-Run the results processing angine and optionally thereporting engine (run all reports) on an already available analysis folder, in order to not re-run the analysis if you want to re-generate the reports for it.
+Run the results processing engine and optionally the reporting engine (run all reports) on an already available analysis folder, in order to not re-run the analysis if you want to re-generate the reports for it.
 This is used mainly in debugging and developing Cuckoo.